Rizwan-Ishaq/SocialGraphPage/index.md

 Probably the most defining 50 years of history for the entire northen hemisphere.
 Namely because of the two world wars and the entrance of communism on the world stage of governmental systems.
 Focus on the _world_, the _state_ and _psychology_ becomes important topics (yet still being surpassed in frequency by _life_).

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph8_1900_1950.png?raw=true)
+_Network of the Philosophers of the Years 1900 to 1950_

 Number of nodes: 182 <br>
 Number of edges: 170 <br>